boson-ai/higgs-audio/README.md

 torchaudio.save(f"output.wav", torch.from_numpy(output.audio)[None, :], output.sampling_rate)
 ```

 We also provide a list of examples under [examples](./examples).
-In the following we highlight a few examples to help you use HiggsAudio-V2.
+In the following we highlight a few examples to help you use Higgs Audio v2.

 ### Zero-Shot Voice Cloning
 Generate audio with specific voice characteristics (e.g., accents).